Why Student Loan Support Can’t Wait — And How Brightside Makes It Count

 • Morale issues as employees deal with reduced take-home pay

-• Navigate forgiveness and income-driven repayment options
+• Navigate income-driven repayment options and potential paths to loan forgiveness

 • Apply for loan rehabilitation if they’ve already defaulted